nyudenkov/openapi-mcp-proxy/README.md

 # OpenAPI MCP Server

 An MCP server that provides tools for exploring large OpenAPI schemas without loading entire schemas into LLM context.
-Perfect for discovering and analyzing FastAPI endpoints, data models, and API structure efficiently.
+Perfect for discovering and analyzing endpoints, data models, and API structure efficiently.

 ## Features